-- 1. Conduct a public hearing on the 2022 General Plan Annual Report; and - Recommend that the Board of Supervisors hold a public hearing and direct staff to file the report to the State Department of Housing and Community Development.
+- 1. Conduct a public hearing on the 2023 General Plan Annual Report; and - 2.
+Recommend that the Board of Supervisors hold a public hearing and direct staff to file the report with the State Department of Housing and Community Development.